What is Base64? Encoding Explained Simply

 S G k h

-Result: "Hi!" → "SGkh"Since "Hi!" is exactly 3 bytes, it maps cleanly to 4 Base64 characters with no padding needed.
+Result: "Hi!" -> "SGkh"Since Hi! is exactly 3 bytes, it maps cleanly to 4 Base64 characters with no padding.

 Understanding Padding (=)

-Base64 works on groups of 3 bytes → 4 characters.
-When the input isn't divisible by 3, padding is needed:
+Base64 works on groups of 3 bytes to 4 characters.
+When the input is not divisible by 3, padding is added:

 | Input bytes | Remainder | Padding | Example |